Data & Statistics

 PAIS International Contains citations with summaries to all types of publications in the area of world public affairs from 1915 to the present.

-The primary source for data sets for Washington State University faculty and students is the Inter-University Consortium for Political and Social Research (ICPSR).
-ICPSR maintains and provides access to a vast archive of social science data for research and instruction.
+ICPSR, the Inter-University Consortium for Political and Social Research, a primary source for data sets for WSU faculty and students, provides access to a vast archive of social science data for research and instruction.
 You can download directly from ICPSR to any computer on one of the WSU campuses.
-For more information about acquiring data files and what machine readable data files are held in the Holland and Terrell Libraries, see the Social Sciences Data: ICPSR and More.
-Also, see Data entries under Internet Links on this LibGuide.

 Search IT is the WSU Libraries shared resource discovery service.
 With Search IT patrons can use a single search box to find journals, books, articles, media, and digitized collections.
 They can also access some 9 million titles and 26 million resources from 36 other higher education institutions.